-Yetunde is a Non-executive Director and Chair of the People, Culture and Remuneration committee at the Chartered Institute of Personnel and Development (CIPD), where she championed the Middle East and was their Board Race Champion.
+Yetunde is a former Non-executive Director and Chair of the People, Culture and Remuneration Committee at the Chartered Institute of Personnel and Development (CIPD), where she championed the Middle East and was their Board Race Champion.
 She was also previously a Board Trustee and Chair of the Remuneration Committee at The Education Development Trust.

-(IITA) in Nigeria and went on to build a successful career in a variety of HR leadership roles in FTSE 100 Global companies including Imperial Brands, Unilever, Allied Domecq and Northern Foods.
-She established The Enjoyable Life Series, a Community Interest Company designed to help people at all levels in business, education and community identify practical ways in which they can live more joyfully thereby helping to support wellbeing, diversity and inclusion.
+She established The Enjoyable Life Series CIC to help people at all levels in business, education and the community identify practical ways in which they can live more joyfully, thereby helping to support diversity, inclusion and wellbeing.

 She is the Founder of Solaris, a global executive leadership programme, which is targeted exclusively at the black woman professional and executive in organisations.

 She has been named in Cranfield University’s 2018 FTSE Board Report’s '100 Women to Watch' list and won the Dress for Success Greater London Award for Women Empowerment.
 In 2021, she was awarded Chartered Companion of the CIPD, the highest status of membership, in recognition of her contribution to the HR profession and has been listed as one of HR's Most Influential Thinkers in 2021 by HR Magazine UK.